Step-by-step guide on how to buy a property in Malta

 A promise for sale, often known as a “purchase agreement” or “sale agreement” in real estate, is a legally binding contract between a seller and a buyer.
 This contract outlines the terms and conditions for the sale of the property at a future date.

-It typically includes details such as the agreed-upon price, the property description, the sale timeline, and any conditions that must be met before the final transaction occurs.
+It typically includes details such as the agreed-upon price, property description, sale timeline, and any conditions that must be met before the final transaction.
 This agreement secures the buyer’s intent to purchase and the seller’s intent to sell the property, often accompanied by a buyer’s deposit as a sign of commitment.

 Make sure the property has a legal title

 Buying a property without a legal title renders the sale null and void.
 Ensure that the property is duly registered at the registry.
-Encourage the notary public to ensure your preferred property has a legal title.
+Encourage the notary public to verify that your preferred property has a valid title.
 This will protect your interests and reduce the risk of legal issues.

 - An explicit title guarantees there are no outstanding claims, liens, or legal disputes that could challenge your ownership or result in financial liabilities in the future.